solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 have full control of the environment.
 The biggest weakness is you must maintain every aspect of the environment.

-To perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP-enabled IIS server][21] article.
+To perform a simulated classical deployment in Azure, go to the [Classic Deployment to PHP-enabled IIS server][22] article.

 ## Azure VM deployment